ahmetomerv/ahmetomerv.github.io/content/blog/host-gatsby-on-github-page-with-custom-domains/index.md

 Next thing to do is build the site and make it ready for the deployment, run `npm run deploy`.

-_NOTE:_ If you didn't clone the starter project, you may not have the `deploy` script in your `package.json` file.
+_Note:_ If you didn't clone the starter project, you may not have the `deploy` script in your `package.json` file.
 You can use the deploy script by adding the following line to the scripts object:

 ```markdown
 "deploy": "gatsby build && gh-pages -d public -b gh-pages"